dimkauzh/vuelto-engine/website/docs/latest/image.md

 image := renderer.LoadImage("path/to/image.png", 10, 10, 50, 50) // returns an Image (internal type)
 ```

 Then, whenever you feel like it, draw it.
+Just make sure to do it inside the game loop.

 ```go
 image.Draw() // renders your image